0xPolygon/polygon-docs/docs/cdk/architecture/high-level-views.md

 - Users interact with the bridge service via the bridge UI.
 - The AggLayer also utilizes the bridge service and interacts with the L1 smart contracts.

-## User data flow
+### User data flow

-The following diagram is a sequential depiction of the user data flow in validium mode using a mock prover and having an AggLayer connection.
+The following diagram is a sequential depiction of the user data flow for the CDK FEP stack in validium mode using a mock prover and having an AggLayer connection.

 ![High level view of CDK user data flow](../../img/cdk/user-data-flow.png)

-### Sequential steps
+#### Sequential interactions

 1. User sends a transaction to the CDK Erigon RPC node.
 2. The Erigon RPC node proxies the data to the CDK Erigon sequencer node.